mkoistinen/djangocms-styledlink/README.md

 Operators can configure the link to go to:

 1. A hash (works by itself for linking to an anchor on the current page, or on an internal object page);
 2. An internal object (more below);
 3. An external URL;
 4. A file-download (coming soon).

 In addition to being very flexible with the link destination, the operator can also affect:

 1. The linked text;
 2. The link’s title attribute for browser implemented tooltips;
-3. The target attribute to open the link in one of { same window, new window, parent window, top-most frame };
+3. The target attribute to open the link in one of `same window` (default), `new window`, `parent window`, `top-most frame`;
 4. Whether search engines should follow this link when indexing via the rel="nofollow" attribute.

 Developer Configuration